 Having a business plan is essential to all new and existing small businesses.
-There are a number of different ways you can set yourself up for success when writing a business plan.
+There are a number of different ways you can set yourself up for success when writing a business plan, including a business planning software.
 As a small business owner, there are some common business plan mistakes you should be aware of, as well as the steps you need to take to avoid them.

 1. Write a clear two-page executive summary.